saw-a-bird/geomap_find_and_tell/README.md

 ## ⚙️ Technologies Used

-- **Firebase Realtime Database** – cloud-based backend for storing and syncing user data
+- **Firebase Realtime Database** – cloud-based backend for storing and syncing user data (secured as much as possible... had fun with the security rules.)
 - **Google Maps API** – for displaying and interacting with map markers
 - **Android SDK** – `compileSdkVersion 32`
 - **Java (OpenJDK 11.0.2, 2019-01-15)** – primary programming language